Shrimp Spaghetti with a Kick

 Not included in your delivery

-• Meanwhile, wash and dry produce. • Trim and halve zucchini lengthwise; cut crosswise into ¼-inch-thick half- moons.
-Thinly slice chili. • Rinse shrimp* under cold water, then pat dry with paper towels.
+Meanwhile, wash and dry all produce.
+Trim and halve zucchini lengthwise; cut crosswise into ¼-inchthick half-moons.
+Thinly slice half the chili (if you like things spicy, feel free to slice all).
+Rinse shrimp, then pat very dry with paper towels.

-• Push zucchini mixture to one side of pan; add a large drizzle of olive oil to empty side. • Add shrimp and cook, stirring occasionally, until opaque and cooked through, 3-4 minutes.
+Push zucchini mixture to one side of pan and add a large drizzle of olive oil to empty side.
+Add shrimp and cook, stirring occasionally, until pink and just cooked through, 3-4 minutes.

-• Add drained spaghetti, garlic herb butter, half the Parmesan (save the rest for serving), and ¼ cup reserved pasta cooking water (½ cup for 4 servings) to pan with shrimp mixture.
-Season generously with salt and pepper. • Toss until everything is thoroughly combined.
-TIP: If needed, stir in more reserved cooking water a splash at a time until pasta is thoroughly coated in sauce.
+Add spaghetti, garlic herb butter, half the Parmesan (you’ll use the rest later), and ¼ cup reserved pasta cooking water (½ cup for 4 servings) to pan with shrimp.
+Season generously with salt and pepper.
+Toss until everything is thoroughly combined.
+TIP: If needed, stir in more reserved cooking water a splash at a time until pasta is coated in sauce.

-• Divide pasta between bowls.
-Top with remaining Parmesan and a drizzle of olive oil.
+Divide pasta between bowls.
+Sprinkle with remaining Parmesan and a drizzle of olive oil.
 Garnish with any remaining chili to taste and serve.